RECAMO

 2First-rate Cancer Research Center

-Seven working groups have been operating at RECAMO since 2020.
-They have been conducting a long-term research within specific areas of cancer biology.
-RECAMO is located in the Morávek Pavilion.
-Laboratories on each of its floors respond to the specific requirements of research activity.
+Since 2020, seven working groups have been operating at RECAMO, conducting long-term research within specific areas of cancer biology.
+RECAMO is located in the Morávek Pavilion, with laboratories on each of its floors tailored to the specific requirements of research activity.

 3Projects